w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Serverevents-and-Giveaways.md

 </center>

-To donate to a serverpool, you can use the `/serverevents donate` command, this lets you donate either items or coins.
+To donate to a serverpool, you can use the `/serverevents donate` command to donate either items or coins.

 You can check the recent server donations with the `/servervents donations` command.

 If items were to be missing from your server pool, you can check the logs by using the `/serverevents logs` command.